kakshay21/verify_email/README.md

 ``verify-email`` can verify the email by efficiently checking the domain name and pinging the handler to verify its existence.

 ## Features
+- MX(Mail Exchange records) verification
+- Handler verification
 - Cache domain lookups
-- Parallel running domain lookups and handler checks
+- Parallel domain lookups and handler checks
-- Syntax checks (in progress)
+- Syntax checks

 ## Compatibility
 - It is written in Python 2.7.